Czech the Polish connection

 When Poland was overrun, many escaped with Polish forces and made their way to France via the Balkans.
 In France, they remained with the Poles, and when France capitulated, they escaped with Polish forces to England.
 Here, instead of joining newly formed Czechoslovak squadrons in the RAF, they remained in Polish Air Force squadrons in the RAF.

-František, Pavlovič and Kosarz flew with 303 Polish Fighter Squadron “Kościuszko” which was the highest scoring RAF Sqn in the Battle of Britain.
+František, Pavlovič and Kosarz flew with 303 Polish Fighter Squadron “Kościuszko” which was one of the highest scoring RAF Sqn in the Battle of Britain.
 This squadron became the most famous of the 16 Polish Squadrons in the RAF in WW2.

 Pavlovič was awarded his Polish War Cross on 19 September 1939 and is believed to be the first medal awarded to a Czechoslovak airmen in WW2.
 For his remarkable achievements in the Battle of Britain, František was awarded three more Krzyż Walecznych.